 If none of the aforementioned programs meets a student's needs, another option may be to participate in a program run by a private organization or another university.
 There are literally thousands of such programs.
-Reference materials about such opportunities are kept in the Study Abroad Resource Library in the Office of International Education and Exchange, University Hall 244.
-Brochures advertising such opportunities are organized in the library by country, and students are invited to come in, browse through the materials, and take home any brochures that are of interest to them.
-Credit earned on these programs is subject to the approval of the appropriate academic department for determination of equivalency.
+Reference materials and Web directories about such opportunities are kept in the Study Abroad Resource Library in the Office of International Education and Exchange, University Hall 244.
+Academic credit transfer and financial aid can be arranged in advance through completion of a "consortium agreement."